jayajp1/DSA/README.md

-# DS
+# DSA
- Example of Datastructure and Algo.
+ 'Example of Datastructure and Algo.